-Nutrition Education is recognized as an essential part of the comprehensive health education curriculum in order to foster lifelong healthy eating behaviors and to reduce the incidence of obesity.
+Nutrition Education is recognized as an essential part of the comprehensive health education curriculum starting at the elementary level in order to foster lifelong healthy eating behaviors and to reduce the incidence of obesity.
 The Nutrition Education program will be reviewed on a regular basis within the context of Science, Health, Physical Education and Family and Consumer Science Curriculum.
 We commit to using the most updated nutritional information available for instruction.